blooop/deps_rocker/README.md

 apt_language-toolchain:
   - python3-pip

-apt_tools:
+apt_sources:
   - git
   - git-lfs
 ```

-pkg_a says that apt_langage-toolchain comes before apt_tools, and pkg_b says that apt_tools comes before apt_language-toolchain, which is a conflict.
+pkg_a says that apt_langage-toolchain comes before apt_sources, and pkg_b says that apt_sources comes before apt_language-toolchain, which is a conflict.

 The pseudocode for the deps-rocker algorithm is as follows:
 ```